Superchargedcoffee/Esolang-WIP/README.md

 RPN_example files are example programs.

+Comments:

+  Comments being with // and extend to the end of the line.
+There must be a space between // and the previous word.

 Literals:

   String literals start with double quotes and end with either double quotes or a new line, and may not span more than one line.
 Characters can be escaped, but note that \n, \t, etc. will just result in n, t, or so on.